ashishk1506/Oyester_T1/README.md

 - routings for registration page & login Page
 - CRUD routing operation
+- using JWT token as cookies to secure endpoints

 ## TechStack
 - [node.js] - evented I/O for the backend